McKnightA/MuTaSeSuMeLe/README.md

 Some GPT generated motivations:

 Multi-task learning (MTL) is motivated by the idea that learning multiple related tasks simultaneously can improve generalization performance compared to learning each task independently.
+A survey of research on the topic can be found here https://arxiv.org/abs/2009.09796.
 Here are some key motivations behind multi-task learning:

 1. **Data Efficiency**: When related tasks have limited amounts of labeled data individually, jointly learning them can lead to more efficient utilization of available data.
 By sharing information across tasks, the model can learn more robust representations.